dragonblitz10/haste-server/README.md

 ### Redis

-To use redis storage you must install the `redis` package in npm, and have `redis-server` running on the machine.
+To use redis storage you must install the `redis` package in npm, and either have a redis server running locally or externally.

 `npm install redis`